Did the HDI rankings change for many countries in 2017?

 In general, the rankings change a little between two successive years because of the nature of the HDI component indicators.
 With the exception of gross national income per capita, other indicators change very slowly year to year.

-Based on the consistent data series that were available on the cut-off date for downloading data for the computation of composite indices for the 2016 Human Development Report, there are several countries with ranks that changed between 2014 and 2015.
-The HDI values for 2014 and 2015 are given in Table 2 of Statistical Annex, ranks are given in Table1.
-In Table 2 we also provide the change in ranks between 2010 and 2015.
+Based on the consistent data series that were available on the cut-off date for downloading data for the computation of composite indices for the 2017 Statistical update, there are several countries with ranks that changed between 2016 and 2017.
+The HDI values for 2016 and 2017 are given in Table 2 of Statistical Annex, the corresponding ranks are given in Table1.
+In Table 2 we also provide the change in ranks between 2012 and 2017.